Impact of LIGO-Virgo black hole binaries on gravitational wave background searches

-Next we aim to find a curve similar to the power-law integrated one, which takes into account the uncertainties in the BBH foreground.
-In the fashion of the power-law integrated sensitivity, this curve does not include the information of the accuracy at which the spectral index of the power-law GW background spectrum can be determined.
-We find this curve by performing a Fisher analysis in $\Omega$ and $A$ for different fixed values of $\alpha$ (see eq.~\eqref{eq:GWspectrum}).
-We account for the measured uncertainties in the present BBH merger rate $R_0$ by setting a prior on $A$ by the replacement \be \Gamma_{AA} \to \Gamma_{AA} + 1/\sigma_{A,0}^2 \,. \ee We use $\sigma_{A,0} = 0.6$, which arises from the $1\sigma$ upper bound on the present merger rate $R_0 < 16\, {\rm Gpc}^{-3} {\rm yr}^{-1}$.
+Next we aim to find a curve similar to the PI one, which takes into account the uncertainties in the BBH foreground.
+We perform a Fisher analysis in $\Omega$ and $A$ for different fixed values of $\alpha$ which we assume to know exactly as in the PI prescription.
+We account for the measured uncertainties in the present BBH merger rate $R_0$ by setting a prior on $A$ by the replacement \be \Gamma_{AA} \to \Gamma_{AA} + 1/\sigma_{A,0}^2 \,. \ee We use $\sigma_{A,0} = 0.6$, which arises from the $1\sigma$ upper bound $R_0 < 16\, {\rm Gpc}^{-3} {\rm yr}^{-1}$.

 The solid curves in Fig.~\ref{fig:omega} show the sensitivities of different experiments obtained as described above by requiring that $\sigma_\Omega/\Omega < {\rm SNR}_c^{-1}$.
-In the same way as the power-law integrated curve, the curves shown in Fig.~\ref{fig:omega} depict the envelope of different power-laws that are detectable.
-As expected, these curves lie above the power-law integrated sensitivity curves.
-The effect is particularly strong for LIGO, LISA and AEDGE, whereas ET and BBO can probe the GW background well below the BBH foreground.
-The reason is that ET and BBO will be able to measure the BBH foreground very accurately.
-This means also that changing the prior of $A$ does not significantly change the sensitivity prospects for these experiments.
-Instead, for LISA and LIGO more accurate measurement of the BBH merger rate will greatly improve the prospects for probing GW background.
+In the same way as the PI curve, the curves shown in Fig.~\ref{fig:omega} depict the envelope of different power-laws that are detectable.
+As expected, these curves lie above the PI curves.
+The effect is particularly strong for LIGO, LISA and AEDGE, whereas ET and BBO can probe the primordial GW background well below the BBH foreground.
+The reason is that ET and BBO will be able to measure the BBH foreground very accurately even without an accurate prior knowledge of the BBH merger rate.
+Therefore also changing the prior of $A$ does not significantly change the sensitivity prospects for these experiments.
+Instead, for LISA and LIGO more accurate measurement of the BBH merger rate will greatly improve the prospects for probing primordial GW background.
 We show this by the dot-dashed curves that are calculated assuming an order of magnitude improvement in the accuracy of the BBH merger rate, which would imply $\sigma_{A,0} = 0.06$.
-For LIGO this curve overlaps with the power-law integrated sensitivity, whereas for BBO and ET it overlaps the curve obtained with the current accuracy on the rate, $\sigma_{A,0} = 0.6$.
+For LIGO this curve overlaps with the PI sensitivity, whereas for BBO and ET it overlaps the curve obtained with the current accuracy on the rate, $\sigma_{A,0} = 0.6$.